After Lots Of Talk, Microsoft’s Bots Show Signs Of Life

 Bots That Get To Know You

-Abrahams hints at another still farther frontier, where bots do more than just chat users through to some end goal.
+Abrahams, the leader of the Skype bot lab, hints at a farther frontier, where bots do more than just chat users through to some end goal.
 They will use emotional intelligence; they’ll be capable of empathy, perhaps when the user’s goal is less defined, or if the goal itself is emotional in nature.
 This is a different ball game, and anybody at Microsoft will tell you we’re barely into the first inning.
 But it’s enough to get a glimpse into a very different way of relating to machines in the future.

 That’s why many of the people I spoke to at Microsoft don’t talk or act like right-brain-oriented engineer types.
 Abraham’s background isn’t even in computer science: He studied art and filmmaking in college and grad school.
 “It’s funny that I arrived here doing bots because in some sense it’s a perfect manifestation of art and science,” he says.
 Bot building is truly a careful mix of very advanced computer science and very human content.
 “It forces you to be super creative; it forces you to work with writers and artists along with the scientists.”